Pyloris/blockchainer/README.md

-# blockchainer
+# BLOCKCHAINER

-A simple Python Module to create your own local blockchain with all functionality to play with.
-You can also then deploy it..!!
+> A simple yet effective way to write your own blockchain to Understand it!